DecisionsDev/odm-rpa-invoicing-sample/README.md

 ## Step 1: Automating invoice creation with IBM RPA

-Our first step consists of recording an Automation Anywhere task
+Our first step consists of recording an Automation Anywhere task that reads the CSV file, and, for each row, connects to [](http://invoicely.com) and create the corresponding invoice.

+Since the tax rate and discounted price are not present in the CSV, we prompt the user during the process in order to get those values.

 ### Creating the Invoice